cossatot/wenchuan_topo_stress/manuscript/styron_hetland_wenchuan_topo_manuscript.md

 2008 earthquake [@cui2014], which show $\sigma_{Hmax}$ to be more
-orthogonal to the fault trace, suggesting that much of the right-lateral component of shear stress was released during the earthquake. **check on this!
-At this depth, the results may not be that different!
-Look at magnitudes as well!** These results are simmilar to the orientations of total stress obtained by Medina Luna and Hetland [2013], although they were unable to constrain the magnitudes of stresses.
+orthogonal to the fault trace, suggesting that much of the right-lateral component of shear stress was released during the earthquake.
+These results are similar to the orientations of total stress obtained by Medina Luna and Hetland [-@medinaluna2013], although they were unable to constrain the magnitudes of stresses.

-![Topographic and tectonic horizontal stresses (taken from the most likely estimates of $p(T|D)$ in the Wenchuan rupture region (black and red crosses) with horizontal maximum stress orientation data taken from before the 2008 Wenchuan event from the World Stress Map [@heidbach2009] (purple arrows).
+![Topographic and tectonic horizontal stresses (taken from the most likely estimates of $p(T|D)$ in the Wenchuan rupture region (black and red crosses) with horizontal maximum stress orientation data taken from before the 2008 Wenchuan event from the World Stress Map [@heidbach2009] (purple arrows), and horizontal maximum stress orientation data from after the earthquake at the WFSD-1 drill hole [@cui2014] (blue arrows).
 Other symbology is the same as in Figure \ref{fig:lms_map}.
 Stresses shown are downsampled from grid resolution by a factor of 9.
 \label{fig:lms_stress_map}](../figures/lms_map_stresses_rot.pdf)

 The magnitudes of $T_{\mathrm{max}}$ and $T_{\mathrm{min}}$ are dominantly constrained on the low end by our analysis, which is apparent by the sharp decrease in the frequency of
-$p(T_{\mathrm{max}}|D)$ below about 0.5\@.
+$p(T_{\mathrm{max}}|D)$ below about $T^\prime = 0.5$.
 This indicates that
 $T_{\mathrm{max}}$ of at least ~13.25 MPa km$^{-1}$ is necessary to overcome topographic stresses resisting reverse and right-lateral slip on the faults.
 We find that highest likely ratio of the tectonic horizontal shear to the compression along the Wenchuan faults is just below 0.5, with ratios greater than 1 less likely in $p_{\mathrm{J}}(T
-| D).
+| D)$.
 In other words, the most likely tectonic stress roughly causes
-twice as much fault perpendicular compression acorss the Longmen Shan as shear.
+twice as much fault perpendicular compression across the Longmen Shan as shear.
 This is somewhat at odds to inferences of strain-accumulation rates inferred from GPS by Loveless and Meade [2011], who inferred that the rate of slip deficit accumulation in the